• Skip to main content

 A collage showing how to cook the beef and the sauce in the instant pot.

-• Sear the beef on all sides.
+• Heat olive oil in the pot and sear the beef on all sides.

 • Remove the beef.